Aguinaldo Shrine: Main house

 Aguinaldo's house is a mansion over 14000 sqft in floor area designed by Aguinaldo himself.
 The house features secret passages and hiding places for documents and weapons and is filled with antique furniture and decorated throughout with motifs of the Philippine flag and other national symbols.
 The building is divided into three sections: the main house on the west side of the building, the family wing on the east, and the tower located in between.
 The middle section is a five-story tower with a spire at the very top.
 The mezzanine level on the second floor is sometimes counted as an extra floor.
 The ground floor of the house was previously unwalled which is typical of the houses during the era.
 Today, it houses a museum of Aguinaldo's memorabilia and other historical artifacts.
 A hologram depicting Aguinaldo during the eve of June 12, 1898, is one of the exhibits.

 Located on the second floor is the grand hall, a large meeting room with the historic front window from where the Declaration of Independence was read.
 The front Independence balcony was added by Aguinaldo during the 1919 renovations.
 The dining room located on the same floor is highlighted by a raised-relief map of the Philippines on its ceiling.
 Also on this level is the bedroom of Aguinaldo, the kitchen, a conference room, and a partially covered terrace on the western end of the building.
-On the east wing are three bedrooms for the general's three daughter's.
+On the east wing are three bedrooms for the general's three daughters.
 A covered balcony (azotea) at the end of the wing was christened by Aguinaldo as Galeria de los Pecadores (Hall of the Sinners) as military plots against the Spanish authorities were planned there.

 The next level is a mezzanine library which overlooks the grand hall below.
 A flight of stairs takes the visitor to the Ambassador Room used as a study by the general's son-in-law, Ambassador Jose Melencio.
 The next floor is the other bedroom of Aguinaldo which he used during the latter part of his life.
 A tiled terrace on this level gives a commanding view of the town to as far as Manila.
 A very narrow ladder takes one to the top of the tower which is allegedly the favorite spot of Aguinaldo.